 4.3.
 Practical Tips for Visitors

-My Son Sanctuary is a sacred place that belongs to Vietnam, a tropical country with unique weather characteristics.
+My Son Sanctuary is a sacred place in Vietnam, a tropical country with unique weather characteristics.
 Before visiting this historical site, it is important to understand the rules and customs that are in place.
 Here are some practical tips to help you make the most of your visit:

 The hot sun with high UV rays and soaring temperatures can be a challenge for visitors.
 To avoid sunburn and skin damage, be sure to apply sunscreen before heading out.
 Additionally, arriving at the right time can make a big difference.
 The best time to visit My Son sanctuary is early in the morning when the gates open, however, this is also a popular time for tourists.
 You may want to consider visiting in the afternoon when the crowds have thinned out.